pcwilliams1258/MultiBet/docs/LOGS.md

 **Validation Checklist:**
 - [x] Verified that the contents of `.github/workflows/ci.yml` were completely replaced with the new two-job pipeline code.
 - [x] Confirmed that the `log_updater.yml` and `retrain_pipeline.yml` files were deleted from the `.github/workflows/` directory.
-- [x] Opened a pull request and observed that the new "Quality Checks & Tests" and "Security Audits" jobs ran successfully.
+- [x] Opened a pull request and observed that the new "Quality Checks & Tests" and "Security Audits" jobs ran.
-- [x] Confirmed that all CI/CD checks passed with green checkmarks before merging.
+- [x] Confirmed that the CI pipeline failed as expected due to the test suite being out of sync, which will be resolved in the next issue.

 ---